Danny Care: 2006–2008

-Season 2007–08

-The start of the 2007–08 season presented Care with a chance of an extended run as starting scrum-half at Harlequins as Andy Gomarsall and Steve So'oialo were away at the Rugby World Cup in France with England and Samoa respectively.
-A good pre-season led to selection for the opening Guinness Premiership fixture of the season in the London Double Header against London Irish at Twickenham.
-Care was prominent as Harlequins beat London Irish 35–27 although he was forced to leave the field with an ankle injury midway through the second half and was sidelined for 5 weeks.
-By the time he had recovered Gomarsall and So'oialo had returned to club action and game time was limited in the Premiership although he did start several games in the Heineken Cup and EDF Energy Cup.
-However the lack of game time did not prevent his call up for the England Saxons training squad in January 2008, followed a few days later by selection for the England Sevens squad to play in Wellington in the New Zealand leg of the IRB Sevens.
-In Wellington England again disappointed on Day 1 losing all 3 games, including an embarrassing defeat against the Cook Islands.
-However, as at Twickenham and Murrayfield in 2007, the team bounced back on Day 2 to win the Bowl, beating Argentina 12–7 in the Final.
+Care was selected for an England Saxons training squad in January 2008, followed a few days later by selection for the England Sevens squad to play in Wellington in the New Zealand leg of the IRB Sevens.
+In Wellington England again disappointed on Day 1 losing all 3 games, including a defeat against the Cook Islands.
+On Day 2 they won the Bowl, beating Argentina 12–7 in the Final.
 On his return from Wellington he was called into the England Saxons training squad and selected as a replacement for the game against Italy A in Ragusa, Sicily in February 2008.
-Care made his Saxons debut in the 2nd half helping the team to a comfortable 38–15 victory.
+Care made his Saxons debut in the 2nd half helping the team to a 38–15 victory.

-Care's performances during the early part of 2008 earned him a call-up to the England training squad before the Six Nations games against Scotland and Ireland although he was not included in the final 22 for either game.
-He was named as the Guinness Premiership Player of the Month for March 2008 and in May he was selected for the England squad for the end of season game against the Barbarians and the summer tour to New Zealand.
+Care's performances during the early part of 2008 earned him a call-up to the England training squad before the Six Nations games against Scotland and Ireland.
+He was named as the Guinness Premiership Player of the Month for March 2008, and in May he was selected for the England squad for the end of season game against the Barbarians and the summer tour to New Zealand.

-At the end of the domestic season Care was shortlisted for the Guinness Premiership Young Player of the Year Award – he finished 3rd behind Ben Foden and the winner, Danny Cipriani.